QuChunhe/study/Math_Statistics.md

 The two major methods for describing a set of measurements are graphical techniques and numerical descriptive techniques.

-pie chart.
+pie chart(饼图).
 It is used to display the percentage of the total number of measurements falling into each of the categories of the variable by partitioning a circle.
 The pie chart can be used to display percentages associated with each category of the variable.
 * Choose a small number (five or six) of categories for the variable because too many make the pie chart difficult to interpret.
 * Whenever possible, construct the pie chart so that percentages are in either ascending or descending order.

-bar chart
+bar chart(条形图)和column chart(柱形图)
 * Label frequencies on one axis and categories of the variable on the other axis.
 * Construct a rectangle at each category of the variable with a height equal to the frequency (number of observations) in the category.
 * Leave a space between each category to connote distinct, separate categories and to clarify the presentation.

-frequency histogram and the relative frequency histogram
+frequency histogram(频率直方图)and the relative frequency histogram(相对频率直方图)

 There are several comments that should be made concerning histograms.
 First, the distinction between bar charts and histograms is based on the distinction between qualitative and quantitative variables.
 Pie charts and bar charts are used to display